sfc-gh-tbenroeck/Azure-Functions-Snowpipe/README.md

 ## Deploy the sample on Azure

   - Modify the pom.xml file and change the function properties like functionAppName.
-  - `./mvnw clean package azure-functions:deploy`
+  - `mvn clean package azure-functions:deploy`

 > NOTE: please replace '/' with '\\' when you are running on windows.